 GUIDING PRINCIPLE OBJECTIVE Reliability (Customer) To have the best-in-class reliability by customer segment.
 Energy Security (Supply) To provide electricity self-sufficiency (energy and capacity).
 Remote Community Electification To provide appropriate electric service to all remote communities on an equitable basis.
 Financial Targets To maintain existing position of having costs among the lowest in North America and to deliver 100 per cent forecast net income on an annual basis.
-Innovation and Technology To be an industry leader in innovation use of technology, directly supporting and advancing BC Hydro's long-term goals.
+Innovation and Technology To be an industry leader in the innovative and appropriate use of technology, directly supporting and advancing BC Hydro's long-term goals.
 Western Opportunities To profitably increase Western market share based on access to assets in B.C. and the Western system and increased trading activity.
 Environmental Impact To have no net incremental environmental impact by 2024 when compared with 2004.
-Energy Conservation and Efficiency To develop and foster a conservation culture in B.C. that leads to customers to choose a dramatic and permanent reduction in electricity intensity.
-Safety To provide the safest work environment compared with the best performers in any industry, with none of our employees experiencing a serious safety injury.
+Energy Conservation and Efficiency Develop and foster an energy conservation and efficiency culture in B.C. that leads to customers choosing to make a dramatic and permanent reduction in the use of electricity.
+Safety To provide the safest work environment compared with the best performers in any industry, where not one of our employees will experience a serious safety injury.
 Teamwork To use exceptional teamwork to engage all employees in the achievement of BC Hydro's purpose and long-term goals.
 Workplace To be the top employer for generations.
 Customer Satisfaction To lead other companies in offering extraordinary value and service.
 Suppliers To ensure 100 per cent of suppliers have demonstrated values congruent with those of BC Hydro.
 Stakeholder Engagement To be the most respected company in B.C.
 First Nations To improve relationships built on mutual respect and that appropriately reflect the interests of First Nations.